HarelZadok/Runnit/README.md

 3. Use the App Launcher in the taskbar to search, pin, and open applications
 4. Click and drag window title bars to move windows; drag edges or corners to resize
 5. Minimize, maximize, or close windows via the title bar controls
+6. **Use keyboard shortcuts**: Ctrl+Tab to cycle through open windows, Ctrl+W to close the focused window
+7. **Click taskbar icons**: Click a minimized app to restore it, or click a focused app to minimize it
-6. Right-click on the desktop to open the context menu for wallpaper settings and refreshing
+8. Right-click on the desktop to open the context menu for wallpaper settings and refreshing
-7. Browse files in the Files app; deleted items are sent to the Bin for recovery or permanent removal
+9. Browse files in the Files app; deleted items are sent to the Trash for recovery or permanent removal
-8. Open the Settings app from the taskbar to customize themes, wallpapers, and shortcuts
+10. Open the Settings app from the taskbar to customize themes, wallpaper, and shortcuts
+11. **NEW**: Use the Code Editor to write and edit code with full TypeScript/React support
+12. **NEW**: View portfolios and projects in the Portfolio app
+13. **PERSISTENT**: Your work is automatically saved - close and reopen your browser to see everything exactly as you left it

 ## Repository Structure